Designing fantasy armor for your characters can be an awful lot of fun. But you may run into difficulties when it comes to the practicalities.

 - Get More Writing Support From Fellow Fantasy Writers

-Let’s have a look at a few types of armor.
+Let’s take a look at some individual pieces of armor.

 Mail was one of the first types of metal armor developed, arguably by the Celts, though other sources say its origins came from Eastern Europe.